RomaLuck/Checkers/README.md

 Copy the .env.dist file and edit the entries to your needs:

 ```
-cp .env.dist .env
+cp .env.example .env
 ```

-Copy in app folder the .env file and edit the entries to your needs:
+Copy the phpunit.xml file and edit the entries to your needs:

 ```
-cp .env .env.local
+cp phpunit.xml.dist phpunit.xml
 ```

 Start docker-compose to start your environment: